Abitur after twelve years

-Some federal states have already reversed the reform even though sound academic insights into its effects are scarce.
+Some federal states, chiefly in the former Federal Republic of Germany, have already reversed the reform even though sound academic insights into its effects are scarce.

 Year of reform by state

 Criticism

 In part, parent, teacher and student organizations express criticism, exclusively from the Western States of Germany.
 In spite of the removal of one school year, all the contents of the previously thirteen school years were in the curriculum.
 This means that the school timetable is enlarged and that the students have to be at school between 32 and 40 periods a week.
 Altogether with the homework given and exam preparations a school week is calculated to encompass an estimated 45 to 55 periods.

 However, there is little empirical evidence on the effect of the compression of instructional periods into fewer years of schooling on student outcomes.